Having a baby in Cape Town

 The trend for maternity nurses is becoming much more popular in South Africa and is far cheaper than in the UK.
 Many of the nurses who work on maternity wards work as maternity nurses when off duty.

-Once the baby is born, one will be assigned a paediatrician in the hospital.
-They will be recommended to visit over the first few years, but one can also make regular visits to the baby clinic of one's choice where the baby will be weighed, measured and receive its immunisations.
-They also offer help and support to parents and are able to answer numerous questions and offer advice when needed on everything related to babies and small children.
+Once the baby is born, a paediatrician in the hospital will be assigned.
+The paediatrician should be regularly visited over the first few years, or parents can opt to visit the baby clinic of their choice where the baby will be weighed, measured and receive its immunisations.
+Both baby clinics and paediatricians also offer help and support to parents and are able to answer numerous questions and offer advice when needed on everything related to babies and small children.